Nat30b/alx-system_engineering-devopsbla/0x00-shell_basics/README.md

-script that prints the absolute path name of the current working directory
+Display the name of the current working directory in long format